ChyKusuma/SPHINXMerkleBlock/README.md

 ### Namespace Declarations
-- The code snippet begins with the declaration of several nested namespaces: `SPHINXSign`, `SPHINXBlock`, and `SPHINXMerkleBlock`.
+- The code begins with the declaration of several nested namespaces: `SPHINXSign`, `SPHINXBlock`, and `SPHINXMerkleBlock`.
 - These namespaces help organize related functions, classes, and types to avoid naming conflicts.

 ### Forward Declarations